 Here are three criticisms of the GOP tax reform proposal I hear:

 - Adds around USD 1.5 trillion to the deficit

 GOP Tax Reform Doesn’t Mean Big Corporations Win

-In great pain, I listened to a commentator on PBS recently lamenting the fact that big corporations are the “winners” of the GOP tax reform.
+In great pain, I listened to a commentator on PBS lamenting the fact that big corporations are the “winners” of the GOP tax reform.
 He couldn’t understand why they should get such a huge break when the “middle class” suffers.
-He doesn’t realize that without vibrant businesses (public, private, sole proprietors) there would be no middle class—there would be no jobs.
+He doesn’t realize that without vibrant firms (public, private, sole proprietors) there would be no middle class—there would be no jobs.